Magic-Abdou/GMM/README.md

 Rmixmod is a very powerful tool but lacks documentation (e.g lots of functions are not clearly explained ).

-The goal is to create a python version of Rmixmod (Pymixmod is poorly developped with bug issues when installing) and developp our own application based on Rmixmod that will be made more innovative.****
+Short-term goal is to create a python version of Rmixmod (Pymixmod is poorly developped with bug issues when installing) and developp our own application based on Rmixmod that will be made more innovative.****